 There are several techniques for performing circumcision.
 The choice of which technology to use depends on the doctor’s preferences and experience.
 Circumcision can be done by three main methods Plastibell devices, Gomco forceps, and Mogen clamps.
 When the doctor cuts the foreskin, each cut through the circulation of the foreskin to prevent bleeding.
 This process takes approximately 15 to 30 minutes.

 Follow Up and Recover

 - After surgery (Circumcision), your baby may be very picky.

-- The doctor or nurse will provide instructions on how to relieve any discomfort.
+- The doctor, as well as the nurse, will provide instructions on how to relieve any discomfort.

 - It takes 7 to 8 days for neonatal healing.

 - A few days after the circumcision operation, the penis is slightly red or bruised.